Medicare and COBRA can work together in certain situations, but does it make sense to have both?

 How Does Medicare Work with COBRA?

-If you’re already on Medicare when you become eligible for COBRA, you’re given allowance to enroll in COBRA insurance.
+If you’re already on Medicare when you become eligible for COBRA, you’re given an allowance to enroll in COBRA insurance.
 COBRA tends to be very costly, but if you have high-cost medical conditions, you may want COBRA insurance.

 What if I Have End-Stage Renal Disease Medicare and COBRA?